Ibrahim12142001/Climate-Prediction-/README.md

 ### Machine Learning Model
 The machine learning model is trained on the data from the years 2000-2010 and we test its predictive ablity useing data for 3 years from 2011 to 2013.

-Training the model can be a really long process so it is not recommended to train it your selfs but if you do please remember the following:
+Training the model can be a really long process so it is not recommended to train it yourselfs but if you do please remember the following:

-Running **0-RegressionModelTesting.py** can take about 20 minutes Running **1-HyperparameterTuning.py** can take over 8 hours **Finding the best Model**
+Running **0-RegressionModelTesting.py** can take about 20 minutes

+Running **1-HyperparameterTuning.py** can take over 8 hours

+**Finding the best Model**
 - 0-RegressionModelTesting.py
 - 1-HyperparameterTuning.py

+Running **2-FinalModelTraining.py** can also take about 20 minutes.
+This step can be done without running the **0-RegressionModelTesting.py and 1-HyperparameterTuning.py** since we already did that and found the models to use and there parameters.

 **Training the Model**
 - 2-FinalModelTraining.py